Trump says he wants Harvard to list international students - UPI.com

-May 25 (UPI) -- President Donald Trump again raged against Harvard University on Sunday, demanding that the university provide a list of names of its international students and the countries they come from.
+May 25 (UPI) -- President Donald Trump on Sunday demanded that the university provide a list of names of its international students and the countries they come from.

-Trump made his comments amid his ongoing feud with the prestigious university on his Truth Social platform.

 After students arrive in the United States, their status is then monitored by the U.S. Department of Homeland Security, which tracks such students through its Student and Exchange Visitor Information System database.
 Universities are legally required to update this federal database regularly.